lu-ci/apex-sigma-core/docs/information/commands.md

 ### FUN
 Commands | Description | Example
 ----------|-------------|--------
+`>>award` `>>pay` | Awards the specified amount of Kud from the vault to a mentioned person.
+The Kud amount goes first, followed by the target.
+Anybody can contribute to the vault with the givetovault command, but only users with the Manage Server permission can award Kud from the vault. | `>>award 500 @person`
 `>>bash` `>>qdb` | If you are old enough to know what IRC is or remember what it looked like, then you will appreciate the quotes that the bash command produces.
 Personal favorite quote command. | `>>bash`
 `>>cat` | Outputs a random cat image.
 Furry felines like it when their owners observe them. | `>>cat` `>>catfact` `>>kittyfact` | Outputs a random fact about your lovely furry assh~ eerrrr...
 I mean, companion! | `>>catfact`